MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-task-checklists.md

 ## Reassign a checklist item

-Checklist items show the avatars of those assigned to the item.
+Checklist items show the avatars of those team members assigned to the item.
 You can view the avatar assignment of checklist items, or reassign a checklist item by choosing the item's &hellip;**Work items action menu** and selecting **Assigned to**.

 > [!NOTE]
 > Avatar images and the **Assign to** menu option requires you to enable the **New Boards Hub** preview feature.
 To enable this feature, see [Manage or enable features](../../project/navigation/preview-features.md).